 Does Traditional Medicare Cover Physical Therapy?

-Yes, traditional Medicare pays for physical therapy under Part B, provided it is prescribed by a doctor and deemed medically necessary.
+Yes, traditional Medicare pays for this dynamic sports therapy under Part B, provided it is prescribed by a doctor and deemed medically necessary.
 Patients are responsible for paying the Part B deductible and then 20% of the Medicare-approved amount for outpatient therapy services.

 What are the Benefits of Traditional Physical Therapy?

-The benefits of this dynamic physical therapy include:
+The benefits of spine and sport physical therapy in Las Vegas include:

 Physical Therapy Cost